Distributed Indexing¶

 There are two parties involved in distributed indexing:

-- The caller launches workers, chooses when a distributed build should be turned into built segments, provides any additional inputs requested by the segment build APIs, and commits the final result
+- The caller launches workers, chooses how those segments should be turned into final segments, optionally merges caller-defined groups, and commits the final result

 Lance does not provide a distributed scheduler.
 The caller is responsible for launching workers and driving the overall workflow.